-As of December 31, 2022 and as of June 30, 2023, the other non-current financial liabilities are composed of a \$1.1 million loan to finance leasehold improvements in our premises in New York and a Research Tax Credit financing with BPI that was finalized in June 2022 with €5.5 million received representing a non-current financial liability of \$5.9 million.
+As of September 30, 2023 the other non-current financial liabilities are composed of a \$1.1 million loan to finance leasehold improvements in our premises in New York, a Research Tax Credit financing from BPI received in June 2022 of €5.5 million representing a non-current financial liability of \$5.9 million and a new Research Tax Credit financing from BPI received in August 2023 of €5.3 million, representing a non-current financial liability of \$5.6 million.
+As of December 31, 2022, the other non-current financial liabilities were of the same nature and amount, with the exception of the August 2023 Research Tax Credit financing.